 In August 2011, VUW hosted invited representatives of government, universities and the museum sector for a symposium to consider issues of museum value and visitor studies, and explore the potential for further collaborative research projects.
 We have used this experience and continued developing the survey since to ensure that it meets the needs of the sector, while keeping it as simple and useful as possible for participants.

-The aggregated results can be downloaded in this poster: nvs_16_infographic.pdf (4.2MB pdf)
+The aggregated results of the 2018 National Visitor Survey can be downloaded in this poster: 2018_ma_nvs_infographic_web.pdf (243KB pdf)

 In 2010 Museums Aotearoa and Strategic Pay launched the first museum sector remuneration survey.
 The objective is to provide a credible, reliable and consistent methodology for analysing rates of employee remuneration within public museums and galleries throughout New Zealand, based on job size and job function comparisons.